Tough contortion emerges as Osage orange wood sculpture

 Creating this piece

 While walking along his Osage line, I spotted a tree twisted unlike any I had ever seen, sporting double back curves that are my stock in trade.
 We figured its contorted mass resulted from a tornado strike when it was just a sapling.
 The violent forces bent the trunk completely over…but then its innate tenacity for life and growth curved it right back to the sun over the years.
 The result was a distinct ying-yang form that was to become my first-ever whole tree sculpture.

 However, I’m well ahead of my story.
 First, three of us spent hours excavating down to the roots, chewing up a couple of chainsaw blades in the process.
 Next, it took a front end loader to deposit it into the back of a pickup.
 (It weighed close to 600 pounds!)
 Then, in my studio I used a hoist and very careful planning to get it situated where it spent the next three years drying out.

-About the name.
 According to Greek mythology, Charybdis was a nymph-daughter of Poseidon and Gaia, the earth mother.
 She was feared by seafarers as they sailed through the treacherous waters between Sicily and the toe of Italy.
 Riptides and whirlpools would occur during tidal flows in this area, and a ship could be caught between “a rock and a hard place.”
 It seemed fitting to name this undulating twisted piece after such an enduring mythology, because undeniably powerful forces of Nature were at play in the creation of the enduring form she provided for me to sculpt.